Instathings/documentation/docs/guides/gateway-setup.md

 Now it's time to install Instalink on your computer.
 When the installation process is completed the Instathings icon should appear in the menu bar (or in the application bar, depending on the operating system you are working with).
 You can check the status by clicking on the icon and you shoud see `Instalink ready` if everything is working correctly.

-By clicking on `Open debug console` you are redirected on the console where you can check what will be happening on your gateway when you configure it.
+By clicking on `Open debug console` you are redirected on the console where you can check what will be happening on your Gateway when you configure it.

 You're almost ready let's move to the next step!

 #### Connect your Gateway

-Now you have to insert the following information to allow the instalink plugin to connect via SSH to your gateway:
+Now you have to insert the following information to allow the instalink plugin to connect via SSH to your Gateway:

 * `Hostname`: hostname or IP address of your device
-* `Username`
+* `Username`: the user that will be used to connect to the Gateway
-* `Password`
+* `Password`: the SSH password related to that user

-Click on `Setup Gateway` and wait a few seconds for the gateway to be connected!
+Click on `Setup Gateway` and wait a few seconds for the Gateway to be connected!

 <a href="/docs/assets/gateway-config/gw_setup2.png" target="_blank">
     <img src="/docs/assets/gateway-config/gw_setup2.png" width="1000"/>
 </a>

-### Method 2 - Download the certificates
+### DIY by managing the certificates

 #### Software Requirements
 Install Docker 🐳 on your Gateway executing the following commands in the command line one by one. <br> They are suitable for Linux, if you have other operating systems please refer to <a href="https://docs.docker.com/install/" target="_blank" class="external-link">Docker documentation</a>.